MaterializeInc/materialize/doc/developer/design/README.md

    `doc/developer/design` and fill it in.
 2. Submit a pull request -- this makes it easy for others to add written comments.
-3. Announce that the design doc is ready for review in #eng-announce.
+3. "Socialize" the design with relevant stakeholders.

-### Discussion

-4. Address comments, discuss, and iterate on the document in the PR.
-5. Gather explicit approvals from relevant stakeholders.
 Typically, there is a small set of people who have a vested interest in the area the design touches.
-If it's not clear who that is, ask a TL, EM, or in #eng-general.
+If it's not clear who that is, ask your TL, EM, or in #eng-general.
+4. (Optional) Announce that the design doc is ready for review in #eng-announce, if you think it's helpful to surface the design to a larger set of people.

+### Iteration

+5. Address comments, discuss, and iterate on the document in the PR.
+6. Gather explicit approvals from relevant stakeholders.
+This should be the set of people that you identified at step 3. or folks that noticed your design document from the (optional) announcement.

 ### Finalization

-6. Announce the intent to close commenting on the design document in
-   #eng-announce.
-Tag people that should be aware of the design and ask for
-   their feedback.
-7. Allow two business days for any final comments.
-8. If no comments have raised new issues or if no one has asked for additional time to review, merge the design document.
+7. If no comments have raised new issues or if no one has asked for additional time to review, merge the design document.
+Do _not_ assume _silent
+   consensus_: if you did not hear back from important stakeholders, don't take this as approval.
+Make sure the relevant people have in fact seen your design and had a chance to object or propose changes.

 ## How should you push back on aspects of a design document?